 For the purpose of the policy, a "related party transaction" is a transaction in which the Company participates and in which any related party has a direct or indirect material interest, other than (1) transactions available to all employees or customers generally or (2) transactions involving less than \$120,000 when aggregated with all similar transactions during the course of the fiscal year.
 Under the policy, a related party transaction may be entered into only (i) if the Corporate Governance and Nominating Committee approves or ratifies such transaction and if the transaction is on terms comparable to those that could be obtained in arm's-length dealings with an unrelated third party, or (ii) if the transaction has been approved by the disinterested members of the Board.
 Related party transactions may be approved or ratified only if the Corporate Governance and Nominating Committee or the disinterested members of the Board determine that, under all of the circumstances, the transaction is in the best interests of the Company.

-2016 Related Party Transactions
+2017 Related Party Transactions

-Ms. Smith, a director of the Company, has been President and Chief Operating Officer of Commercial Metals Company since January 18, 2016.
-Prior to that, Ms. Smith was Senior Vice President and Chief Financial Officer of Commercial Metals Company since 2011.
-The Company had a purchase and sales relationship with certain units of Commercial Metals Company that predated Ms. Smith's appointment to the Company's Board of Directors and her employment with Commercial Metals Company.
-The Company continued in 2016 to sell to Commercial Metals Company certain products.

-including magnesium oxide.
-This ongoing relationship was reviewed by the Corporate Governance and Nominating Committee under the Company's related party transaction policy and it was determined that Ms. Smith does not have a direct or indirect material interest in such sales because the annual sales to, or purchases from, the Company are less than 1% of the consolidated gross revenues of each of the Company and Commercial Metals Company and such purchases and sales were made in the ordinary course of business of each company.
+Ms. Smith, a former director of the Company having resigned effective July 3, 2017, has been the President and Chief Executive Officer of Commercial Metals Company (CMC) since January 11, 2017 and September 1, 2017 respectively.
+Prior to that, Ms. Smith was Chief Operating Officer of Commercial Metals Company since January 18, 2016, and Senior Vice President and Chief Financial Officer of Commercial Metals Company since June 2011.
+The Company had a purchase and sales relationship with certain units of Commercial Metals Company that preexisted Ms. Smith's appointment to the Company's Board of Directors and her employment with Commercial Metals Company.
+The Company continued in 2017 to sell to Commercial Metals Company certain products, including magnesium oxide.
+This ongoing relationship was reviewed by the Corporate Governance and Nominating Committee under the Company's related party transaction policy and it was determined that Ms. Smith does not have a direct or indirect material interest in such sales because the annual sales to the Company are less than 1% of the consolidated gross revenues of each of the Company and Commercial Metals Company and such sales were made in the ordinary course of business of each company.